netbox-community/netbox/docs/installation/migrating-to-systemd.md

 #
 Name = 'Netbox'

-# GUExec is the gunicorn executable path
+# ConfigPath is the path to the gunicorn config file.
 #
-GUExec=/bin/gunicorn
+ConfigPath=/usr/local/netbox/gunicorn.conf

 # WorkingDirectory is the Working Directory for Netbox.
 #